Athalia (Handel): Act 1

 In the Temple during a religious festival, the Jewish people offer their prayers to God.
 The High Priest Joad laments Queen Athalia's blasphemy in seeking to force the worship of Baal.
 All join in prayers for deliverance from her tyrannous rule.
 At the Palace, the Queen is disturbed by a dream she has had of a young boy dressed as a Jewish priest plunging a dagger into her heart.
 The high priest of Baal, Mathan, calms her by saying it was only a dream and suggests she have the Temple searched.
-Abner, Captain of the Guards, loyal to the God of Israel, goes to the Temple to warn of the upcoming search just as Joad the High Priest and his wife Josabeth are preparing to reveal to the nation that the boy "Eliakim" whom they have raised as their own son is in fact Joas, descendant of David and rightful King.
+Abner, Captain of the Guards, loyal to the God of Israel, go to the Temple to warn of the upcoming search just as Joad the High Priest and his wife Josabeth are preparing to reveal to the nation that the boy "Eliakim" whom they have raised as their own son is in fact Joas, descendant of David and rightful King.
 Josabeth is alarmed and despondent at the news of the search but her husband tells her to trust in God.